OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-29.md

 ## 2 Chronicles 29:33

-And the consecrated offerings were six hundred bulls and three thousand sheep.
+And the offerings set apart were six hundred bulls and three thousand sheep.

 ## 2 Chronicles 29:34